-Jenny found care homes for her mother, who was nearly blind, her father, who suffered from Alzheimer’s, and she helped her husband choose a care home for his mother.
+Jenny found care homes for her mother, who was nearly blind, and her father, who suffered from Alzheimer’s.
+She also helped her husband choose a care home for his mother.

 Care homes - gaining a general impression

 We always visited.
 We got a general impression and some idea of staffing levels – whether there seemed to be enough staff around.
 One home proudly said the residents could get up when they liked and that some stayed in their bedclothes until lunchtime.

 "It’s a good sign if the manager takes you into their office, and talks about the ethos of the place."

 But when I asked, there was only one care assistant for about 15 patients, so it was no surprise some of the residents didn’t get dressed!
 It wasn’t their choice, it was that no one could help them.

 At another, residents were given the option of being helped downstairs, but if they stayed in their room, they were stuck there for hours.